 Replication consists of two separate processes.
 In the first process (A) the Replication Server extracts a replica of the initial extract version (e.g., SDE.Default) in the SDE geodatabase and places the extracted geodatabase (personal or file) at the Base Path.

 Each extracted geodatabase is stored in a separate folder in the Base Path directory (e.g., ServerBase).
 The Server only stores the last update received before the current request.
 So, when the current request is filled, there are two versions of the SDE geodatabase in the Base Path: the most recent request and the last request before it.

-Should something occur to modify one of the databases in the Base Path directory, replication will fail.
-If this happens you will need to reinitialize Geodatabase Replication.
+Should something occur to modify one of the databases in the Base Path directory, replication fails.
+If this happens, you need to reinitialize Geodatabase Replication.

 In the second process (B), the Web Service provides the Client with updates from the Base Path.
 The Web Service receives the request from the Client and compares the identifiers of the client geodatabase with the identifiers stored in the extract folders in the Server Base Path to create a delta file.
 This delta file contains all changes between the client's last replication update and the most recent geodatabase stored in the Server Base Path.
 Once the delta has been created, the older of the two geodatabases is removed from the Base Path, and the most recent extract is retained.
 The Web Service passes the delta file to the GDB Replication Client.
 The Client uses this delta to update the geodatabase.

-While the example focuses on updating a field database for use with the Mobile Solution, Geodatabase Replication may be used to synchronize a geodatabase with the SDE geodatabase for any number of applications.
+While the example focuses on updating a field database for use with the Mobile Solution, Geodatabase Replication can be used to synchronize a geodatabase with the SDE geodatabase for any number of applications.